gmirsky/zth-k8s-postgresql/README.md

 ### Kubectl

-Kubectl should have been installed with Docker Desktop when the Kuberneteses option is enabled.
+Kubectl should have been installed with Docker Desktop when the Kubernetes option is enabled.
 If not [see installing Kubectl](https://kubernetes.io/docs/tasks/tools/)

 ```bash
 # get the current version of our kubectl client and the version of our kubernetes cluster